bespoke-silicon-group/hbpintool/README.md

 You should find the output in a file called `hbpintool.out`

+# Compile with -O3

+You'll get more accurate measurements if turn on compiler optimizations.

 # Preventing Compiler Inlining #

 For accuracy the tool relies on the GraphIt generated `edgeset_apply` function being defined in the program executable.